 The problem shows up in every aspect of our lives.
 Sometimes there’s no way to separate out objective fact from subjective belief, regardless of the veracity.

 I remember when my teenage son came home with blue hair one day.
 Thinking of what his teachers would say (This was in 1985!) or his friend’s parents, I wanted to scream.
 Instead I requested that next time he wanted to do something like that to please discuss it with me first, and then told him it looked great (It actually was a terrific color!).
 But his father went nuts when he came to pick him up, screaming at both of us (“What kind of a mother lets her son dye his hair blue!!!”), and taking him directly to the barber to shave his head.
 For me, it was merely hair.
-Objective reality.
+We both had different ‘objective realities.’

 CASE STUDY IN OBJECTIVITY VS SUBJECTIVITY